 - Lutron - Cooperberg, PA-- The Lutron story began in 1959 when Joel Spira invented the solid state dimmer.

-- Redwood Systems - Fremont, CA - Replaces lighting wires and regular light bulbs with low voltage wires and LEDs.
+- Redwood Systems - Fremont, CA - a CommScope company providing intelligent building-performance lighting.
+Replaces lighting wires and regular light bulbs with low voltage wires and LEDs.
 Low voltage can't power regular bulbs, but it can be used to power light emitting diodes, or LEDs, in part because LEDs only consume 7 to 12 watts of power.
 Suddenly, you have a network in your ceiling that every light, smoke detector and other device can link into.
 The company, has received money from Battery Ventures and others.
 Founders hail from Grand Junction Networks, the Fast Ethernet pioneer turned gold mine for Cisco when acquired in 1995.

 - Universal Lighting Technologies - Nashville, TN -- The global leader in ballasts and controls for commercial lighting applications — including LED, electronic linear fluorescent, HID, compact fluorescent solutions and more.
 Universal Lighting Technologies is a wholly owned subsidiary of Panasonic Corporation Eco Solutions Company and part of the Panasonic family of companies.

 8. Future Steps